Ronlin1/Ronlin1/README.md

 I use "food" as a search keyword to test for internet connectivity 😜.

 #### 📌Fav Quote:
-I do not fear computers but i fear lack of them. <br>
+I do not fear computers but I fear lack of them. <br>
 ----- Isaac Asimov

 #### 📫 How to reach me: <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" >